-Install the rear drive motor unit to the dome wall first.
-Position the drive unit to the right side of one of the wall flanges, as shown in diagram below, please note that the encoder is now installed to the motor unit, and is spring loaded off the dome wall.
+Install the rear drive motor plate to the dome wall first.
+Position the plate to the left side of one of the wall flanges, as shown in diagram below, please note that the encoder is now installed to the motor unit and is spring loaded from the motor housing (attach the spring after the drive unit is fully installed).

-Position the drive unit up under the dome wall so that the encoder wheel is within 2 mm clearance from the underside of the wall.
-Mark and carefully drill the 4 fixing holes, as shown below.
-It is advisable to drill a small pilot hole from the inside first, then drill 8mm from the outside.
+Position the plate on the dome wall so that the encoder wheel is within 5mm clearance from the underside of the wall top flange.
+Mark and carefully drill the 4 fixing holes, it is advisable to drill a small pilot hole from the inside first, then drill 8mm from the outside.
 This helps prevent the white gel coat from breaking out.
 Bolt the drive unit in position using the M8x30mm bolts and washers provided, secure with the standard M8 nuts supplied.
+Position the main motor housing on to the four protruding bolt studs and secure using the supplied M8 nyloc nuts.
+Attach the encoder spring to the main motor housing AFTER the dome has been installed on the walls (see picture below).